AdobeDocs/target-developers/src/pages/implement/client-side/atjs/user-agent-and-client-hints.md

 Currently, Chromium-based browsers continue to send the user-agent along with Client Hints in the headers of requests made to web servers.
 However, starting in April 2022 and continuing through February 2023, the amount of data contained in the user-agent string will be reduced.
 Other browsers, such as Safari and Firefox, will continue to leverage the user-agent string; however, they too will be reducing the amount of information contained therein.

-## Target use cases that require Clint Hints
+## Target use cases that require Client Hints

 The following use cases in Target require Client Hints: